Want to improve your odds of success after bariatric surgery?

-Of course the gastric band itself is a "tool," but you may require the help of a few other tools along the way as well, so let's get your weight loss surgery tool box stocked!
+Of course bariatric surgery itself is a "tool," but you may require the help of a few other tools along the way as well.
+So let's get your "tool box" stocked!

 Lap-Band Journal: No one records in a food journal every day for their entire lives.
-However, after gastric lap-band surgery, there are certain times that keeping a food log can be very useful.
+However, after bariatric surgery, there are certain times that keeping a food log can be very useful.

-Body Fat Model: Nothing like a blob of fat sitting around on the kitchen counter as a blatant reminder that you shouldn't dig into the snack drawer after dinner and hinder your lap-band success.
+Body Fat Model: Nothing like a blob of fat sitting around on the kitchen counter as a blatant reminder that you shouldn't dig into the snack drawer after dinner and hinder your weight loss success.

 Portion Control Serving Spoons: These take all the guesswork out of proper portioning.
 Use them to dish out the perfect amount.